lollox1k/Obsidian/Matematica/Probabilità/Processi stocastici/Harmonic functions.md

 $$
 f (x) := E_x[Y]
 $$
-which is harmonic, in fact using first step analysis:
+this function is well defined, since $f(x) < \infty$ thaks to the boundness assumption for $f_0$, and it is harmonic, in fact using first step analysis:
 $$
 f(x) = \sum_{y \in V \setminus W} f_0(y)P_x(X=y)
 $$